All Episodes

 It's not white versus brown.

-This is good versus bad.
+This is good versus bad, right versus wrong.

 Honor is colorblind.

-What we're seeing at the border, what we saw last night was an un-American disgrace.
+What we're seeing at the border, what we saw last night, was an un-American disgrace.

 I've never seen anything like it in this country in my entire life.